KaiyangZhou/deep-person-reid/README.md

 We support
 - multi-GPU training.
 - both image-based and video-based reid.
-- unified interface for different reid models and loss functions.
+- unified interface for different reid models.
 - download of trained models.

 ## Updates